bnovarini/sql-analyses/README.md

 ## Context for analyses in the repo

+#### **[pareto][pareto-analysis]** (Standard SQL)
+Create a visual pareto chart of the data, helpful when trying to communicate with stakeholders.
+You can always use approx_quantiles (Standard SQL) or percentile_disc (POSTGRES) to get specific values, but a chart can convey more information in one look (e.g., how fast does the curve increase, when does it reach a saturation point, etc.)

 #### **[rolling-windows][rolling-windows]** (Standard SQL)
 There are always ways to use window functions, but here's another approach to do rolling window analyses (30-day rolling, 7-day rolling, etc.)